cosmosgame/save-the-world/content/growing-up/_index.md

 draft: false
 weight: 20
 ---
-Again this is the part of the plan where we come up with a model to explain people's behavior.
-It doesn't have to be Spiral Dynamics -- I'm willing to use whatever works, but this model is the most promising that I can find.
+Do you remember the questions I asked earlier?

+* Where did the slave owner mindset come from?
+Why is it still with us?
+* Why did a small number of Republicans defy Trump?
+They did this at great risk to their careers and possibly even their lives.
+Where did they get the courage to do that?
+* What is the difference between how someone who has a good college education looks at the world and someone who does not.
+There is a big difference.
+How do we bridge that divide?

+It turns out that a theory called Spiral Dynamics proves what I think are useful answers to these questions.
+I call it a theory, but it might be better understood as a unifying story that helps us make sense of things.
+I'm going to talk about it in this section.

-I will first take you through the basics of the theory, and then we will dive into how in can be put to practical use.
+First I will explain the basics of the theory, and then I will dive into how it can be put to practical use, including answering the above questions.